nodejitsu/handbook/content/jitsu/index.md

 Before accessing our API through jitsu a login is required.
 You will be prompted to provide you username and password.
 Your password will be hidden, e.g. if you type you'll not see any characters.
 Don't worry it is working as intended.
+After your logged in every command you execute with `jitsu` is against your account.

 ```bash
 jitsu login